Fouad-Gabr/Examination-System/README.md

-### CodeExaminer
+**CodeExaminer**

 CodeExaminer is a dynamic web-based examination system developed as part of the Digital Egypt Pioneers Initiative.
-The exam focuses on programming questions related to JavaScript, It offers a seamless user experience with animated interfaces and robust functionalities tailored for educational assessments.
+Designed to focus on programming questions related to JavaScript, CodeExaminer offers a seamless user experience with interactive and animated interfaces, alongside robust functionalities tailored for educational assessments.

-#### Key Features:
+**Key Features:**

-- **User Authentication:** Secure account registration and login functionalities ensure user privacy.
+- **User Authentication:** Secure account registration and login functionalities with enhanced validation to ensure user privacy and prevent unauthorized access.

-- **Interactive Interface:** Engaging animations enhance user interaction and usability.
+- **Interactive Interface:** Engaging animations enhance user interaction and usability throughout the exam process.

-- **Exam Experience:** Users can take exams featuring multiple-choice questions with dynamic answer options.
+- **Exam Experience:** Users can take exams featuring multiple-choice questions with dynamic answer options, providing a comprehensive assessment experience.

-- **Timer Functionality:** A built-in timer keeps track of exam duration, ensuring timely completion within 5 minutes.
+- **Timer Functionality:** A built-in 5-minute timer tracks exam duration, ensuring timely completion and adding a layer of challenge to the examination process.

+- **Screen Recording:** To prevent cheating and searching for answers, the system records the screen once the exam starts, ensuring the integrity of the examination process.

-- **Results Display:** Immediate display of exam scores and feedback upon completion.
+- **Results Display:** Immediate display of exam scores and feedback upon completion, allowing users to review their performance and identify areas for improvement.

+---

 #### Technologies Used:
 HTML5, CSS3, JavaScript